 Acts 1:15-17, 21-26; Psalm 1; 1 John 5:9-13; John 17:6-19

 “So that they may be one, as we are one.”
-If you ever have the opportunity to watch the dance of a “Flash Mob” in person, you will notice that the dancers are all in step with each other.
-They have a common purpose and they have a mutual goal.
-Like those dancers, the church has common purpose and clear mission, which is to be gathered into unity, so that we might carry forth Christ’s ministry of reconciliation.
+If you ever have the opportunity to watch on YouTube video of old “Flash Mobs,” you will notice that the dancers are all in step with each other.
+They have a common purpose, and they have a team-based goal.
+Like those dancers, the church has common purpose and a clear mission, which is to be gathered into unity, so that we might carry forth Christ’s ministry of reconciliation.
 However, we sometimes get distracted.

-Dean Lueking wrote an article in Christian Century a few years ago, that challenges the problems of church distractions and calls us back to our mission.
-Lueking asserts “The blight . . . of power games, and the obsession with always being right still throws up huge, offensive roadblocks against Jesus’ prayer.
-Such sin drags us back to the Upper Room . . . to the grief of our Lord over our tearing apart the seamless robe of unifying love in which he would wrap us. “ 2 When we lose sight of our mission, our call to witness to the gospel in the world, our mission fails, and the world around us is unable to come to know the love of God.
+Dean Lueking wrote an article in Christian Century a few years ago, that describes the problems the church distractions cause and yet, he calls us back to our mission.
+Lueking asserts, “The blight . . . of power games, and the obsession with always being right still throws up huge, offensive roadblocks against Jesus’ prayer.
+Such sin drags us back to the Upper Room . . . to the grief of our Lord over our tearing apart the seamless robe of unifying love in which he would wrap us.”
+(2) When we lose sight of our mission, our purpose as witnesses of the gospel in the world fails, and the world around us is unable to come to know the love of God.
 We must live in unity in Christ in the church, so that others will know that same unity.
 For us to accomplish our mission, which is “to bring all people into unity with God and each other in Christ,” (BCP p.
 855) we must seek our common purpose, and a mutual ministry together.
 We must dance the dance of love together.

-Unity happens, when we begin to dance in the circle of love of God, but we must never forget that coming together is not merely for our sake.
-In today’s Gospel, “Christ prays ceaselessly for and through the church to the world—that they may be one, as we are one.”2 “For God so loved the world,” it does not say For God so loved the church.
-That may be hard to hear, but it is through the mission of the church, God “seeks to reclaim and redeem a world gone astray from that love, and to draw that world back into the sphere of that love.”
-1
+Unity in mission is a reality if we first dance the jig of love of God in community.
+We must never forget that our gathering together each week and more often is not merely for our benefit.
+In today’s Gospel, “Christ prays ceaselessly for and through the church to the world—that they may be one, as we are one.”(2) “For God so loved the world” does not say that God so loved the church.
+Now, that may be hard to hear, but the mission of God requires the church to go out, so God’s mission continues.
+God “seeks to reclaim and redeem a world gone astray from that love, and to draw that world back into the sphere of that love.”
+(1)

 We the church are brought together to learn to live the life of reconciliation together, but not for ourselves alone.
 It is by this communal dance of mercy, grace, reconciliation, and love that takes place among us, that we can go out and share it with the world.
 We are sent out to invite others into this dance.

-We are called to be a “Flash Mob of the Gospel” that shows up in those unexpected places and situations: in coffeehouses, stores, and restaurants; with the sick, poor, downtrodden, and the hopeless; and we just show up everywhere God sends us.
+We are called to be a “Flash Mob of the Gospel” showing up in unexpected places and situations: in coffeehouses, stores, and restaurants; showing up with the sick, poor, downtrodden, and the hopeless; and we just show up everywhere God sends us.
 We are unified in Christ, sanctified by love, and sent out into a hurting world.
 With joy, exuberance, energy and the support of the Holy Spirit, we are called to dance the jig of resurrection, of new life, of everlasting life in Christ, not just here, but out there.

-It is when out there we show up out there as agents of Our Lord, everything changes.
+When we show up out there as agents of Our Lord, everything changes.
 We meet people where they are, just as Jesus did.
-We dance and people are watching then, suddenly people on the margins of the dance begin to move, some join in and dance beside us, and maybe others just tap their foot, but they hear the song.
-The song of God’s love plays loudly, and we dance.
-So here, we are, taught, fed, strengthened but now, it is time to for us to go dance.
+We dance and people watch then, suddenly people on the margins of the dance begin to move, some join in and dance beside us, and maybe others just tap their feet, and yet they hear the song.
+The song of God’s love plays loudly as we dance together.
+So here we are, taught, fed, strengthened and sent out.
+However, as you leave these doors today, it is time to for us to go dance.
 After today’s sermon, the Eucharistic meal, the dismissal, the postlude, and coffee hour, “Go out into the world together.
 Go everywhere and go announce the Message of God’s good news to one and all.”
-(Mark 16:15 The Message) show up in the unexpected places, unified in our common purpose.
+(Mark 16:15 The Message) show up in the unexpected places, unified in your common purpose.
 Go, dance, and invite others to join with us.

 1 Janzen, J Gerald.
 “The Scope Of Jesus’ High Priestly Prayer In John 17.”
 Encounter 67.1 (2006): 1-26.
 ATLASerials, Religion Collection.
 Web.
 14 May 2012)